-“Don’t you dare cast me into that stereotype of the weak, helpless damsel in distress,” I fumed, voice dangerously low.
-“I’ll have you know that it’s derogatory and chauvinistic and — ”
+“Don’t you dare cast me into some weak, helpless Damsel in Distress stereotype,” I fumed, voice dangerously low, as I took an incensed step forward.
+“I’ll have you know that it’s derogatory and sexist and — ”

-“ — insulting and archaic and blah blah blah,” Potter finished for me, practically taking the words right out of my mouth.
-He had heard my anti-sexism rant many times before, and could now probably recite it by heart.
+“ — insulting and archaic and blah blah blah,” Potter finished for me, practically taking the words out of my mouth.
+He had heard my anti-sexism rant many times before and could now probably recite it by heart.
 “Merlin, Bennett.
 I’m only stating a fact.
 No need to get in a strop.”

 “I am not in a strop.”
 I was totally in a strop, but I’d be damned if I was going to let him know it.

-“You’re talking fast and using really big words,” Potter stated flippantly, as if he knew me or something.
+“You’re talking fast and your left eye is twitching in the way it usually does when you're angry,” Potter stated flippantly, as if he knew me or something.
 “You are definitely in a strop.”

 I glared at him.

 He didn’t return my glare.
-Instead, he turned away and blew out an exasperated sigh, obviously annoyed that we were bickering once again.
-I watched through slitted eyes as he pushed a frustrated had through his dark, tousled hair.
-“Are we really doing this right now?”
+Instead, he turned away and blew out an exasperated sigh, obviously annoyed at my 'unjustified anger.'
+I watched through slitted eyes as he pushed a had through his dark, tousled hair.
+“Are we really going to argue right now?”

-“Oh, like it’s my fault that we’re arguing!”
+“Oh, like it’s my fault!”
 I spat back, affronted.

 “Well, maybe if you didn’t insist on contradicting everything I say—”

 “Look!”
 Potter wheeled around suddenly, his golden eyes blazing like two identical embers.
 He looked actually...angry.
 Not annoyed, or frustrated, or vexed.
 But angry.
 It was so unlike his cool, freakishly calm self that I inadvertently took a step back.
-“I’m not saying you’re a weak or helpless damsel in distress!”
+“I’m not saying you’re weak or helpless or a damsel in distress, or anything like that!”

 Despite his uncharacteristic and, quite frankly, surprising anger, I stood my ground.
-“Oh, then what are you saying?”
+“Oh," I said coolly, folding my arms across my chest.
+"Then what are you saying?”

 “You really want to know?”